HackCTorg/ride-request-mvp/README.md

 ## Installation Steps

-(On Linux - if using Homebrew, please utilize appropriate commands)
+(On Linux - if using Homebrew, please utilize appropriate package manager commands)
 * sudo apt update
 * sudo apt install npm nodejs
 * npm install

-* node server/index.js
+Optional: npm install mongodb

+## MongoDB Instructions

 Create an account on MongoDB Atlas.
 Set it up as a Free learning account.
 Pick Node.js and create database user, then Select Drivers and you'll get the connection string and password you need to copy.

-Optional: npm install mongodb

-## MongoDB Instructions

 Switching MongoDB Accounts:
 * Log into MongoDB Atlas